bitfl1pper/alignment/README.md

 # alignment

-*This is very early stage, so far only one algorithm is (partially) implemented, roadmap coming soon...
+*This is very early stage, so far only one algorithm is (partially) implemented, road map coming soon...
 I expect this repo to be developed on for quite some time*

 This repository contains various implementations of sequence alignment algorithms in clojure.